autoplot/dev/demos/2020/20201119/README.md

-This demos how a more customized digitizer can be added to the PNG Walk Tool.
+The (<a href='pngwalkCustomDigitizer.jy'>script</a> demos how a more customized digitizer can be added to the PNG Walk Tool.
-This script creates a PNGWalkTool and points it to the photos at https://jfaden.net/~jbf/examplePics/cats/*.jpg, a set of pictures of Jeremy's cats.
+This creates a PNGWalkTool and points it to the photos at https://jfaden.net/~jbf/examplePics/cats/*.jpg, a set of pictures of Jeremy's cats.
 The digitizer script lets the user draw boxes around items in the pictures, and attaches a label "Chaos" or "Cleo" to each box.